lej71904-debug/Group-B3/README.md

 3. Shows all events along with the name of the venue where each event is being held.

 Query 3 allows users to see where each event is taking place by linking events with their respective venues.
-This is useful for event planning and coordination, as it provides a clear view of event locations and helps avoid scheduling conflicts or confusion.
+Since the database only stores the event ID (and not a name), this query focuses on connecting each event to its venue.
+This is useful for organizing event logistics and ensuring events are assigned to the correct locations.

 4. Displays all tickets that cost more than $50, ordered from highest to lowest price.